 The following essay is based on the first part of my keynote speech at the FROG conference 2017 on October, 14th 2017 at the Wiener Rathaus.
-The secon part on Political Communication in Video Games can be read here.
+The second part on Political Communication in Video Games can be read here and the third part on Political Mythologies in Games here.
 The remaining third part on political myths in games will be published subsequently.

 Games and politics